tgallacher/reactjs-workshop/exercises/README.md

 # ReactJS Workshop: Exercises

-Below is a summary of the exercises which have been created.
+Below is a summary of the exercises which we will run through as part of the workshop.

+## Day 1

 ### 01 - ReactJS Elements, Components & Props
 - `01` - React Element, Components & props basics